sci-wms/sci-wms/README.md

 - netCDF4-python (netCDF4)
 - shapely

-pywms works with both pip and virtualenv quite happily.
+sci-wms works with both pip and virtualenv quite happily.
 If you have pip installed you can use the following to install many (but not all) of the required modules:

     $pip install package